whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 So what exactly are human allergies anyway?
 [Allergies](https://en.wikipedia.org/wiki/Allergy){:target="_blank"}, also known as allergic diseases, are a number of conditions caused by **hypersensitivity of the human immune system to something in our surroundings** that usually causes little problems with most people.

-In other words, a substance called "**allergen**" will produce an abnormally vigorous immune response in which our immune system fights off a perceived threat that would otherwise be harmless to the body.
+In other words, a substance called [allergen](https://en.wikipedia.org/wiki/Allergen){:target="_blank"} will produce an abnormally vigorous immune response in which our immune system fights off a perceived threat that would otherwise be harmless to the body.
 As we will see further down, cat litter can contain certain allergens.

 Allergies can develop with **any person at any age**.
 So even if you have been using a certain type of cat litter for a long time without it causing an allergic reaction, nothing is to say that at a certain moment, you could become allergic to it.